 Bitlocker does not have a plausible deniability mechanism, although you could make the argument that the contents of your hard drive were modified because of the missing Elephant Diffuser.
 That’s a stretch, though.

 Bitlocker verifies that attackers haven’t modified the software used to boot the computer.
+Note that Bitlocker isn’t available on Windows 11 Home edition.
+You’ll need Windows 11 Pro, Enterprise, or Education editions to use it.

 4. FileVault 2